KelvinNarrowRiver/Simple-Countdown-Timer-For-OBS/README.md

 Please follow the install instructions that are included in the .zip file for the Plugin to work correctly

-and watch the install video
+and watch the install video.
+Easy and quick to Imstall